Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 • (b) Subject to the provisions of subsection (c) of this section, a reasonable accommodation for an individual’s disability may include but is not limited to making facilities readily accessible to and usable by disabled persons, job restructuring, modifying work schedules, reassignment to a vacant position, acquisition or modification of equipment or devices, and the provision of aides on a temporary or periodic basis.

 • (c) An accommodation is not required if it would impose an undue hardship on the employer’s operation.
-In determining whether an undue hardship exists, employers may consider:
+In determining whether an undue hardship exists, TERO may consider:

 • (1) the overall size of the business or organization with respect to the number of employees and the number and type of facilities;